 The topic of parenting styles and childrearing practices among Polish migrant families in Europe has received relatively little attention in the research on families and parenting among immigrants.
 Polish migrant families throughout Western Europe, we argue, may in fact be regarded as culturally 'more similar' to host country's native population.
-Nevertheless, with about 2 million Polish citizens residing in other EU/EEA countries, most of whom have migrant families deserves to be studied in more details.
+Nevertheless, with about 2 million Polish citizens residing in other EU/EEA countries, most of whom have migrated and settled there only after 2004, the issue of parenting and acculturation among Polish migrant families deserves to be studied in more details.